Contact Burdekin Shire council via phone or email.

 The Burdekin coastal system is renowned for its natural beauty and coastal processes.
 It is an area highly valued by traditional owners, residents, and visitors alike.
 The Burdekin coast has been the traditional home of the Bindal and Juru peoples for thousands of years.
 The Gudjuda Reference Group Aboriginal Corporation now represents the cultural heritage of the traditional owners of the land, and their indigenous land and sea rangers undertake a range of coastal management activities including biodiversity surveys, turtle monitoring and protection, seagrass monitoring and maintenance of cultural heritage sites.

-Council is developing a Dune Management Strategy to support ongoing coastal management throughout Alva, Wunjunga and the Beachmount Reserve.
-The Strategy will identify areas for dune stabilisation and repair works including fencing and revegetation.
+In 2020 Council developed a Dune Management Strategy to support ongoing coastal management throughout Alva, Wunjunga and the Beachmount Reserve.
+The Strategy identifies areas for dune stabilisation and repair works including fencing and revegetation.

-This project is undertaking a new assessment of the Burdekin dune systems using high-detail modelling, collecting new drone footage, and reviewing aerial photographs.
+The project included a new assessment of the Burdekin dune systems using high-detail modelling, collecting new drone footage, and reviewing aerial photographs.

 Community consultation was held in September 2020 with the feedback provided incrporated in the final document.
 Council thanks the community for their participation.

 The Strategy was approved by Council on the 15 December 2020 and is available here.
 The Strategy Plans or maps showing the priority areas and activities for Alva and Wunjunga/Beachmount are available below.

 A plan will now be developed for implementing the actions identified so that we can move toward stronger and more stabilised sand dunes.